Sitecore/Sitecore.Pathfinder/README.md

 ### Visual Studio Online
-[Visual Studio Online](https://www.visualstudio.com/en-us/products/what-is-visual-studio-online-vs.aspx): Services for teams to share code, track work, and ship software – for any language, all in a single package.
+[Visual Studio Online](https://www.visualstudio.com/en-us/products/what-is-visual-studio-online-vs.aspx): Services for teams to share code, track work, and ship software - for any language, all in a single package.
 It's the perfect complement to your IDE.

 It is a goal that Pathfinder integrates with Visual Studio Online.
-Pathfinder fits in Build part of Visual Studio Online and it is pretty easy to setup.
+Pathfinder fits in the Build part of Visual Studio Online and it is pretty easy to setup.

 ![Pathfinder](docs/img/VisualStudioOnline1.png)